 How does proactive cleaning work?

 Deep cleaning and disinfecting has moved up on the list of priorities for businesses and institutions, but how does proactive cleaning work?
-SERVPRO of Northwest Charlotte has developed a proactive cleaning and disinfection protocol based CDC specifications.
+SERVPRO of NW Charlotte, Lincoln County, Southern and NE Gaston has developed a proactive cleaning and disinfection protocol based CDC specifications.

 Through years of experience in dealing with biological contaminants, we’ve identified three categories of contamination: